 Gabriela Kennedy’s Asia-Pacific column in the October issue of Computer Law & Security Review features the Mayer Brown article ‘To Market or Not to Market?
-Outsourced Service Provider Convicted for Breach of Direct Marketing Provisions’ by Gabriela Kennedy and Karen Lee.
+Outsourced Service Provider Convicted for Breach of Direct Marketing Provisions’.

 Gabriela is on the editorial board of Computer Law & Security Review and edits the Asia-Pacific column, a country by country analysis of the latest legal developments, cases and issues relating to IT, media and telecommunications in the Asia Pacific region.